 The town hall in Morąg was erected around 1360-1380 or, according to other sources, around 1444.
 In the following centuries, the building was destroyed several times as a result of fires and warfare, however it was rebuilt every time.
 That was, among others in 1697, 1843 and in 1945.
 The last renovation of the building took place in 2003-2006.

-Despite numerous fires and subsequent reconstructions, the building has retained its original shape and to a large extent, the shape of the façade.
+Despite numerous fires and subsequent reconstructions, the building has retained its original shape and to a large extent, the original shape of the façades.
+The most striking early modern addition is the nineteenth-century wooden turret, four-sided in the lower parts and octagonal in the upper parts.
 Currently it houses a tourist information point, it is also the seat of non-governmental organizations.